Ordisoftware/Hebrew-Calendar/README.md

 #### 2021.11.30 - Version 9.14

-- Update of the WorldCities CSV database to the latest version to have 41,000 instead of 13,000 with GPS corrections.
+- Update WorldCities DB to the latest version (41,000 instead of 13,000 and some corrections).

 #### 2021.11.25 - Version 9.13